juanidiaz/Word-Guess-Game/pseudoCode.md

 # Arrays
 letters     = each letter of the alphabet           (Starts = ['a' 'b' 'c' .... 'z']) wordpool    = possible words to randombly choose    (Starts = ["string1", "string2" ... "string20"])
-guessletter = list of letters already picked
+guessedletters = list of letters already picked

 # Integers
 lives       = number of errors the user can have    (Starts = 10)